Spokeo: History

-Spokeo was founded in 2006 as a social media aggregator by four graduates from Stanford University — Mike Daly, Harrison Tang, Ray Chen, and Eric Liang.
+Spokeo was founded in 2006 as a social media aggregator by four graduates from Stanford University: Mike Daly, Harrison Tang, Ray Chen, and Eric Liang.
 The four created the site in Tang's parents' basement.
 On November 5, 2006, the site officially launched, after attracting an initial round of angel investment in the "low hundreds of thousands" according to co-founder Ray Chen.

 With the growing dominance of Facebook, there was little demand for social media aggregators, so Spokeo adjusted its offerings to provide people's contact information as well.
 The site nearly failed during the 2008 financial crisis, forcing Tang and the other founders to get loans from their parents.
 Spokeo later evolved to become an information-gathering website that offers various options for finding information about people, including income, religion, spouse's name, credit status, the number of people in the household, a satellite shot of the house and its estimated value.
 The company's revenues for 2014 were $57 million, and as of 2015, the site had 18 million users.

-In 2010, a class action lawsuit was filed against Spokeo seeking injunctive relief and monetary damages for an alleged violation of the FCRA.
+In 2010, a class action lawsuit was filed against Spokeo seeking injunctive relief and monetary damages for an alleged violation of the Fair Credit Reporting Act (FCRA).
 A dispute over the plaintiff's standing advanced to the Supreme Court of the United States in Spokeo, Inc. v.
 Robins, which remanded the case to the appeals court.
 The case was settled through mediation in March 2019.

-In 2012, the Federal Trade Commission (FTC) fined Spokeo $800,000 for marketing information to human resource departments for employment screening without adhering to consumer protection provided by the Fair Credit Reporting Act (FCRA) — the first FTC fine involving personal data collected online and sold to potential employers.
+In 2012, the Federal Trade Commission (FTC) fined Spokeo $800,000 for marketing information to human resource departments for employment screening without adhering to consumer protection provided by the FCRA — the first FTC fine involving personal data collected online and sold to potential employers.
 The company is also required to submit compliance reports to the FTC for twenty years.